 But we need to do even more.
 According to the Global Methane Assessment conducted by United Nations Environment Programme and the Climate & Clean Air Coalition, available mitigation measures could potentially cut anthropogenic methane emissions by as much as 45% by 2030.
 These reductions could avoid nearly 0.3o C of methane-induced warming by the 2040s.
 That would complement other climate mitigation efforts and help limit global warming.

-We can’t eliminate 100% of anthropogenic methane emissions.
+It’s vital to achieve this, but it won’t be easy.
+Some sources of methane emissions are harder to mitigate than others.
 Some are unavoidable.
-And as the planet warms, methane emissions from all sources – manmade and natural — will intensify, contributing further to global warming.
+Methane from certain agricultural sources (e.g. rice paddies) are considered “survival” emissions, i.e. emissions necessary for human survival.
+And as the planet warms, methane emissions from both sources – manmade and natural — will intensify, contributing further to global warming.

 In short, cutting methane emissions is critical, but it also has limitations.
 Combining it with other strategies will give us the best chance to bring atmospheric methane down to safe levels.